ovh/docs/pages/web_cloud/domains/transfer_incoming_gandi/guide.en-au.md

 >
 > The Gandimail service is linked to your domain name.
 It will stop working as soon as the domain name is transferred out of Gandi.
 >
-> The email addresses associated with this domain name will be permanently deleted 7 days later, **including all of their contents**.
+> The email accounts associated with this domain name will be permanently deleted 7 days later, **including all of their contents**.
 >
 > It is therefore essential to back up their content before starting the domain name transfer.
 >